ishmaelthedestroyer/queue/README.md

 Asynchronous request manager for AngularJs apps.
 Whenever you create a promise using the $q library, push a copy of the promise to the Queue using `Queue.push(promise)` When it gets resolved or rejected, the Queue will remove it from the queue.
 A promise can also manually be removed using `Queue.remove(promise)`  Return all promises using `Queue.list()` and clear them using `Queue.clear()`

 When initializing an app, you can synchronize a variable in a controller with the `Queue.list()` function.
+Because it's an array of objects (promises), whenever the Queue gets updated from any controller, the variable in your master controller will get updated.
 In your view, show a loading icon when the variable > 0.

 The `Queue.push()` function takes two extra optional parameters, timeout and callback.
 If they are provided, the promise will be removed after x milliseconds and the callback will be fired.
 Usage might look as follows: